 My wonderful sister-in-law has made it around the holidays for years.
 However, this recipe uses the same ingredients but I made it a little differently than she does.

 I actually messed up on her recipe, and the hubs liked how it turned out, so I wanted to share.
 I’ll still make her recipe and share with you because hers is the perfect Cranberry Salad.

 John brags on my SIL all the time, and he loves so many of her recipes.
 But, this might be one of his favorites.

 Start by adding the cranberries to the Cuisinart.
 If you don’t have a Cuisinart, you can use a blender or Ninja.
 Don’t you love the red color?
 So festive.

 Pour the sugar over the top of the cranberries.

 You could almost make a salad out of this alone.
 You could top your ice cream, or just eat it with a spoon.
 Pour the cranberry sugar mixture into another bowl and set aside.
 It can marinate in the sugar for a little bit.

 Rinse out the Cuisinart and move on to the next step.

 Add the apples to the Cuisinart and blend until they are almost mashed.

-Get the oranges cup up and ready to grind, peel and all.
+Get the oranges cut up and ready to grind and peel.
 I had to throw this picture in because it’s so colorful.